Darsh-A/BIO102-BacGrowth/README.md

 ### Additional Notes:
-All media files are stored in media folder
+##### All media files are stored in media folder
 Bacteria on agar Plate - `media/images/main/BacteriaGrowth_ManimCE_v0.17.2.png`

 Colonies on agar Plate - `media/images/main/colonies.jpg`

 Result Graph - `media/images/main/Result.png`

+##### Drawbacks
+- There are few factors missing in the simulation as this is to be taken as a fun project and not a scientific one.
+Though one could easily add those factors in the simulation.

+- The imagee processing is not very accurate.
+As due to lack of time,